 4. Prepare for Demonstration

-It’s essential to present the sprint review as ONE team.
+It's essential to present the sprint review as ONE team.
 What this means is a clear plan and order in which the team will present.
 Usually, the Product Owner starts by talking about the goals of the Sprint and what functionality is delivered.
-The Scrum Master can show burn-down charts and velocity of the team.
-After which development team will showcase their work.
-It’s always good to decide before-hand the order in which its presentation will happen and if we need to prep anything (E.g., setup any specific data, etc.).
+The Scrum Master can show burn-down charts and the velocity of the team.
+After which the development team will showcase their work.
+It's always good to decide before-hand the order in which its presentation will happen and if we need to prep anything (E.g., setup any specific data, etc.).